obrm/intro_to_dom_findin_elements/README.md

 HTMLCollection and NodeList are not arrays, but they have similar properties and methods to arrays, such as length, item(), and [].

-In summary, both HTMLCollection and NodeList are object collections that allow you to access elements in an HTML or XML document in a similar way, but they have different methods and properties, and are designed for different types of access to elements.
+In summary, both HTMLCollection and NodeList are object collections that allow you to access elements in an HTML document in a similar way, but they have different methods and properties, and are designed for different types of access to elements.